SenseNet/sncom-resources/_posts/2017-10-18-Digital-workspace-the-reality-and-what-marketing-wont-tell-you.md

 You certainly had the experience that the more software you use to conduct a project, the harder it is to control the work process.
 As in such a case you need to divide your attention, which on the long term is not effective.
 Not to mention how annoying it is when a project cannot be finished due to some project file compatibility problems.

-With [sensenet ECM](https://www.sensenet.com), which is an open source .Net ECM platform, you can build your own digital workplace according to your needs.
+With [sensenet](https://www.sensenet.com), which is an open source .Net ECM platform, you can build your own digital workplace according to your needs.